 The Mobile Home Trade-In Process

 - A home center could take your current manufactured home off your hands at no cost to you.
-This typically happens with manufactured homes that are not in good condition or do not have trade-in value.
-While you may not receive any trade in value toward your new home, you won’t have to worry about what to do with your current pre-owned home!
+This typically happens with homes that aren’t in ideal condition or don’t have as great of a trade-in value.
+While you may not receive any trade-in value toward your new manufactured home, you won’t have to worry about what to do with your current home.

-- The trade-in value of your current home could be applied to reduce the price of the new home you’re buying.*
+- The trade-in value of your current home could be applied to reduce the priceof the new home that you’re buying.

-Depending on your unique situation, you may also need to speak with your lender.
-If you have an outstanding loan on the home you’re trading in, you’ll need to consult with your lender to determine your options regarding the loan.
+Depending on your situation, you may also need to consult your lender.
+If you have an outstanding loan on the home you’re trading in, you’ll need to determine your options regarding the loan and financing.

 How to Determine Manufactured Home Trade-In Value

 All manufactured homes (built 1976 or later) have a NADA value, which is similar to the NADA value for pre-owned cars.
-The NADA value of your current home will give you an idea of what your current home’s value may be and will be one of the factors your local home center considers as they estimate your current home’s trade-in value.
+The NADA value will give you an idea of what your current home may be worth and will be one of the factors that your local home center considers as they estimate your current home’s trade-in value.

 Remember that other factors also affect the trade-in value of your home like the home’s condition, its foundation, the costs for the home center to transport the home and other factors.